Best AI Tools for Students

 | Repeat the process | Every new run starts from scratch | Templates, routines, and workspace memory |

 RBAOS is strongest when the work includes repeated coordination rather than only raw generation.
-For best ai tools for students, that often means one or more of the following: summarizing information, preparing work for review, calling connected tools, or maintaining state across multiple steps.
+For student use cases, that often means one or more of the following:

 A simple operating pattern